 Decoupling monitors are important to avoid sound vibrations from the speakers.
-If you place your monitors on desktop or mixer this can produce “comb filtering” or coloration of sound.
+If you place your monitors on a desktop or mixer this can produce “comb filtering” or coloration of the sound.
 Besides mechanical vibration of the speaker contribute to this phenomenon.

 Using rigid stands it´s the best option.
 You have a lot of models in the market.
 Sound anchords stands work really fine and it´s what I use with my Lipinski speakers.

 Monolith is another great stand monitor from Unity audio.

 If you have the skill to make your own stands you will find a lot of DIY monitor stands on the net.

 When you have to place your monitors on a desktop or mixer you can use 4 smaller foam feet at the bottom corners of the speaker.
 Sorbothane is a great material for attenuating vibration, like blue dots.